 The lodges are set on their own 17 acres of this unspoilt paradise; some have balconies, where you can enjoy midge-free mild evenings or enjoy your breakfast each morning while watching the numerous red kites catch their own.
 The lodges themselves are things of beauty in their own right, pretty much wood throughout –sustainable Finnish pine – so very eco-friendly, and exceptionally comfy – perfect bases for both interacting with the nature outside or hunkering down when the weather is poor.
 Each has a wood-burning stove and three double or twin bedrooms, two or sometimes three bathrooms and a large living area and fitted kitchen.
 They have central heating, dishwasher, washing machine, flatscreen TV and DVD, and free wifi, as well as books, DVDs and stuff for rainy days.
 Stays include bed linens and towels and posh toiletries.
-All bookings include tea, coffee, hot chocolate, fresh milk, tasty teacakes and a wee dram of local whisky, they also offer additional Scottish breakfast packs on request.
+All bookings include tea, coffee, hot chocolate, fresh milk, tasty teacakes, they also offer additional Scottish breakfast packs on request.
 Proprietor Ailsa is on hand to tend to all your needs and requests, and the lodges are dog-friendly – just as well, as it would be a sin to do the walks in the nearby woods without a hound in tow, all bookings will receive a doggie welcome hamper with water bowl, treats, garden stake and cable, and a cosy blanket to protect the furniture.

 If you want to explore further afield, the Black Isle itself is worth investigating – Cromarty is a pleasant town and nearby Chanonry Point is a popular place to spot dolphins.
 Plus you're just a short drive from Loch Ness in one direction, Speyside and Aviemore in another, and the pleasant towns and countryside around the Dornoch Firth to the north.